Twixes/matloka.com/_drafts/floating-point-101.md

 between neighboring floating-point values (i.e. ULP) gets smaller as the values themselves do so too – but with the significand's leading digit always being 1, the jump between 0 and the smallest representable value is MUCH larger than the jump between that smallest value and the _second_-smallest one.
 You can see this in figure 2, which shows what this'd look like for double precision.
-Note that 2<sup>-1023</sup> couldn't be achieved, because we'd go straight to 0.
+Note that the 2<sup>-1023</sup> marker is dashed, because it couldn't be reached – we'd go straight to 0 instead.

 <figure class="number-line">
     <div class="number-line__axis number-line__axis--problematic">